 Five girls and all the Lycra the ’90s could fit

 One big difference is the format.
 Popstars is a fly-on-the-wall documentary.
 The camera films the goings-on and there’s little sense that anything has been engineered for the cameras.
-A calm voiceover fills in a few gaps – and it’s that voiceover style is something that is still part of The X Factor (along the lines of “It’s day three of the auditions and so far the judges are not impressed.”)
+A calm voiceover fills in a few gaps – and that voiceover style is still part of The X Factor (along the lines of “It’s day three of the auditions and so far the judges are not impressed.”)

 Band manager Peter Urlich and label rep Mark Tierney supervise the auditions (they’re not even called judges) and are very nice to the contestants.
 After each girl auditions, the men thank them politely.
 There are no Cowell-like declarations of someone being horrible – even when the limits of talent are obvious.
 Of course, when the girls are out of the room, this doesn’t stop Tierney from making comments like, “Great personality, great body and can sing.”

 There are a few crazy auditionees, but they’re not fussed over too much.
 The best is a girl who declares, “I said to them I’d be prepared to have my teeth straightened and breast implants if that’s what it takes.”
-I doubt the show’s budget would have stretched that far, meaning finding good singers who were pretty and had good personalities was the cheaper option.
+I doubt the show’s budget would have stretched that far, meaning that finding good singers who were pretty and had good personalities was the cheaper option.

 Urlich and Tierney get serious over the stationery

-Rather than a dramatic pow-wow over a table full of glossy headshots, the two men have a scribbled list on a bit of lined refill.
+Rather than a dramatic pow-wow over a table full of glossy headshots, the two men have a scribbled list on a sheet of lined refill.
 They review the taped auditions, again with the blunt comments (“She’s relatively short, isn’t she?”)

 Eventually the final five have been selected.
 Most of them have the news broken to them by Urlich phoning them at home, with the moment captured by the camera crew.
 There’s none of the double-negative tricks (“I’m really sorry but it’s time to go home… and pack your bags because you’re through!”) that The X Factor uses to torture both viewers and contestants.

-The girls are introduced with Urlich idly observing that Erika is “the only girl in the group who isn’t from a single-parent home”.
+The girls are introduced, with Urlich idly observing that Erika is “the only girl in the group who isn’t from a single-parent home”.
 This would never happen in The X Factor.
 Rather than just being an idle comment from a judge, it would be a feature where the other four talked about their brave solo mums.

 Ok, so that’s the process of audition to final selection.
 In The X Factor, that action makes up the first part of the series – auditions, bootcamp, judges retreats – with a talent show tacked on the end for the second part.
 In Popstars, all that is shown in just the first episode and a little bit of the second one.